SatyamSaxena1/Reddit-scrape-to-zettelkasten-obsidian-workflow/README.md

 # Obsidian Reddit Zettelkasten (Release)

-Turn a CSV of Reddit saved posts into Obsidian-ready Zettelkasten notes with concept graphs.
+Turn the chaos of saved Reddit posts into a battle-ready Obsidian Zettelkasten.
+Harvest ideas, forge concept links, and deploy a clean graph — like a fresh Warbond drop for your note-taking arsenal.

 ## Demo